MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 ### Task #2: Create a step to get the Expense Report row

 1. Select **+ New step**.
-This step will retrieve Visitor information, including email address.
+This step will retrieve Expense Report information, including email address.

 1. Search for Dataverse